sageify/shln/README.md

 # Shell Links (shln)

-shln is a simple set of shell scripts that allow symoblic linking from a folder in the PATH (usually /usr/local/shln) to shell scripts under a user folder (usually ~/shln).
+shln is a git package manager for shell scripts that allow symoblic linking from a folder in the PATH (usually /usr/local/shln) to shell scripts under a user folder (usually ~/shln).

 Why?
 - The shell script links are in one place.